infracost/docs/docs/getting_started.md

 ---
 slug: /
 title: Get started
-description: Get started with Infracost in your Terraform workflow, integrate it into your CI pipeline and view cost estimates for your AWS/Azure/Google infrastructure.
+description: Get started with Infracost and add it to your CI/CD pipeline to view AWS/Azure/Google cost estimates in pull requests.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Infracost shows cloud cost estimates for Terraform.
-It lets engineers see a cost breakdown and understand costs **before making changes**, either in the terminal, VS Code or pull requests.
-This provides your team with a safety net as people can discuss costs as part of the workflow.
+Infracost enables a shift-left approach for cloud costs by providing cost estimates for Terraform **before** deployment.
+Additionally, it can check for FinOps best practices in accordance with the Well-Architected Frameworks of cloud vendors, and your company's required tag keys/values.
+This not only saves your team money but also streamlines discussions about costs within the engineering workflow rather than it being a post-deployment consideration.

 ### 1. Install Infracost
 Get the latest Infracost release: